MCP Server for Code Intelligence

 Alternative Limitation codetree advantage

-Reading files directly Burns tokens, no structure 25x token reduction
+Reading files directly Burns tokens, no structure, no relationships 25x token reduction, structured output

-grep / ripgrep Text only, no AST awareness Understands code structure
+grep / ripgrep Text only, no AST awareness, no call graphs Understands code structure, not just text

-LSP servers Heavyweight, stateful One pip install, 10 languages
+LSP servers Heavyweight, stateful, language-specific One command, 10 languages, stateless MCP

-SCIP / LSIF Slow index, complex setup ~1s startup, zero config
+SCIP / LSIF Slow builds, complex setup, huge indexes ~1s startup, JSON cache, zero config

 Get started

-$ claude mcp add codetree -- codetree --root .
+$ claude mcp add codetree -- uvx --from mcp-server-codetree codetree --root .

 View on GitHub →